-5.30 A scheme that tightens vehicular roadspace and defines loading bays (but not which stops loading/servicing) could be developed by building out the footway in places, including shared raised areas for loading.
+5.30 A scheme that looks to 'visually tighten' vehicular roadspace (that is through use of materials, as oppose to reduction in the width of the carridgeway) and defines loading bays (but doesn't stops loading/servicing) could be developed by providing shared raised areas for loading.

-5.31 Fishergate in Preston is a good example of where this balance has created a better use of space than the former situation where 'tarmac' was dominant.
-Church Street, while relatively narrow, has the potential to be a much more pedestrian friendly street, without unduly restricting movement of vehicles.
+5.31 Church Street in Preston is a good example of where this balance has created a better use of space than the former situation where 'tarmac' was dominant.
+Church Street in Barnoldswick, while relatively narrow, has the potential to be a much more pedestrian friendly street, without unduly restricting movement of vehicles.